tres-framework/docs/routing.md

 So now you know what a router is, let's take a look at how you can make use of it.

 ### Registering routes
-There are several things you should know.
-First of all, you should have a basic understanding of HTTP request methods.
+Before making use of routes, you should have the slightest understanding of HTTP request methods.
 The most common ones are the GET and POST methods.

 ```php
 <?php